Gooi Hsiao Leung

 Gooi Hsiao Leung (魏曉隆 (魏晓隆, Gūi Hiáu-liông, Ngai6 Hiu2 Lung4, Wèi Xiǎolóng); born 28 December 1972) is a Malaysian politician and lawyer who has served as Member of the Penang State Legislative Assembly (MLA) for Bukit Tengah since May 2018.
 He served as the Member of Parliament (MP) for Alor Setar from May 2013 to May 2018.
 He is a member of the People's Justice Party (PKR), a component party of the Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) coalitions.

-Gooi's passion for Malaysian politics has been life-long.
-From a young age he followed his father, Gooi Hock Seng, former DAP Member of Parliament and State Assemblyman, through multiple election campaigns in the 80s and 90s.
-This instilled in Gooi his strong desire for change, equality, good governance and a true democracy in Malaysia through a robust Opposition.
+From a young age, Gooi accompanied his father, Gooi Hock Seng, former DAP Member of Parliament and State Assemblyman, during election campaigns in the 1980s and 1990s.
+He has stated an interest in political reform, including issues such as equality, governance and democratic processes in Malaysia.

 Before his political career, Gooi pursued his passion for human rights defending clients both locally and overseas, where he worked for the United Nations at the Special Panels and Serious Crimes Unit in East Timor.

 A lawyer by profession, Gooi contested the Alor Setar parliamentary seat at the 2008 general election, but lost to the seat's long-serving incumbent, Chor Chee Heung of the Malaysian Chinese Association (MCA), by 184 votes.
 He recontested the seat in the 2013 general election.
 Amid a nationwide swing away from Barisan Nasional coalition parties, such as the MCA, in urban areas, Gooi unseated Chor by 1,873 votes.

 In the 2018 general election, Gooi contested the Bukit Tengah state seat of the Penang State Legislative Assembly instead and won it in a five-corner fight.